 The message authentication code (MAC) information element contains the integrity protection information for the message.
-The MAC IE shall be included in the security protected NAS message if a valid 5GS security context exists and security functions are started.
+The MAC IE shall be included in the security protected NAS message if a valid 5G NAS security context exists and security functions are started.

 Editor's note: The usage of MAC is FFS.